 Low level disruption will initially be dealt with in a manner which seeks not to disturb the learning of other children.
 This may include non-verbal gestures, eye contact or facial expression.
 A pupil may be reminded by the using of their name, or with a quiet word to them from the teacher.

-If disruptive behaviour persists, the child will be reminded of the consequence of making a bad choice to continue.
-If this warning is not heeded, the child will be moved to the cloud.
+If disruptive behaviour persists, the child will be reminded of the consequences of making a bad choice and will be moved to the cloud.

 The Cloud